-Currently enrolling patients in the following clinical trial:
+Currently enrolling patients in the following clinical trials:

-Multi-Center Clinical Trials of New Treatments for Multiple Sclerosis:
+Multi-Center Clinical Trials of New Treatments for Multiple Sclerosis Overview:

 Several new treatments for multiple sclerosis (MS) have been successfully developed over the last decade.
 Each of these drugs has had to undergo extensive investigation before obtaining approval for general use.